Kenya entry requirements for Nigeria passport holders

 4

-After clearing immigration, collect your bags from the carousel, then pass through customs.
+After immigration, collect your luggage and pass through customs.
 If you have nothing to declare, use the green channel.

 Download Kenya Entry Checklist